PE & Sports Premium at Billingborough

 Since 2012, schools have been given specific government funding for sport.
 Each year we receive around £8,600; it may vary slightly dependent on pupil numbers.
 Since 2017-18 this grant has been doubled to help us support the new Childhood Obesity strategy.

-Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, but they are free to choose the best way of using the money.
+Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, guided by the 5 Key Indicators shown below.

-At the top of this page, you will find a PDF document: a financial breakdown of the different ways we have invested our PE and Sport Premium budget, with reference to the 5 key indicators shown below:
+At the top of this page, you will find a PDF document: a financial breakdown of the different ways we have invested our PE and Sport Premium budget, with reference to these key indicators shown below:

-Since 2017, the funding has been increased to help schools promote physical activity in young people, as part of the Government plan to reduce obesity in children.
+Since 2017, the funding has been increased to help schools promote physical activity in young people, as part of the Government's plan to reduce obesity in children.

 Billingborough School is committed to encouraging, and actively raising awareness of, the benefits of an active lifestyle.
 The increased funding must; "Build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years" https://www.gov.uk/guidance/pe-and-sport-premium-for-primary-schools.
-So, in the last year , in addition and to enhance current practice, without detracting from our already strong offer, we have begun a very special "Legacy" project - to ensure the funds we have spent will have a lasting impact which will make our offer even better in time to come.
+So, in the last 2 years, in addition and to enhance current practice, without detracting from our already strong offer, we began a very special "Legacy" project - to ensure the funds we have spent will have a lasting impact which will make our offer even better in time to come.

 There are 5 key indicators we strive towards